DanielSnor/Zpravobot.news/DOCS/settings.md

 QUOTE_SENTENCE: "📝💬🦋"
 ```

-Your replacement have to stay between quotation marks.
-You can use also emojis or formatting.
+Your replacement has to stay between quotation marks.
+You can also use emojis or formatting.

 ### REPOST_ALLOWED - boolean